 Celebrities, Their Wine, and What You Can Learn from Them

-You’ve had a rough day at the office and now you’re home and opening up a bottle of wine.
+You’ve had a rough day at the office and now you’re home and opening up a bottle of wine to sit down and watch TV with.
 What bottle do you reach for?
-That pricey Merlot you bought three years ago?
-Your favorite box of Chardonnay?
+That pricey merlot you bought three years ago or your favorite box of chardonnay?
 Well, if you’re looking for some variety, try looking to your favorite celebrity because chances are they have a bottle and style just right for you!

-When Mr. Woodson isn’t on the football field protecting Green Bay’s defense, he’s creating and expanding his wine selection so that everyone can have a glass that hopefully “imparts the same feelings of gratitude and contentment that fill his own life.”
+When Mr. Woodson isn’t on the football field protecting the Green Bay’s defense, he’s creating and expanding his wine selection so that everyone can have a glass that hopefully “imparts the same feelings of gratitude and contentment that fill his own life”.

 - Arnold Palmer (Professional golfer and inventor of the Arnold Palmer lemonade/iced tea drink) – Arnold Palmer wines

 Bet you thought this man just created the popular iced tea and lemonade drink, but he’s quite well known in the wine business as well.
 He partnered with Mike Moone, founder of Luna Vineyards, in 2003 and for the past decade this partnership has been growing.
 It’s their hope and goal that wine lovers throughout the country will be able to partake in a glass of Arnold Palmer’s wine with family and friends.

 - Mike Ditka (All-Around Football guy; player, assistant coach, head coach) – Mike Ditka wines

 As a Chicagoan writing this, I had to include “Da Coach” in this list.
 His wine selection includes: “The Player” merlot, “The Champion” Coach’s Blend, and “The Hall of Famer” chardonnay, which is just amazing.
 You can’t beat the brand capsule for his wines too, “Raise Your Game!”
 How’s that for a little encouragement after a long day at the office?